inonehp/auto-dark-mode/README.md

 # Auto Dark Theme and Light Theme mode (article)

-List of application and extensions for automatic dark theme and light theme.
+List of application and extensions for auto dark theme and light theme mode.
 Automatic change of the theme based on the time of day or a custom time.

 If you have Windows, Linux (Gnome DE) and the Firefox browser, then this topic is for you.